bahrus/trans-render/README.md

 When ShadowRoot is attached to the article element, the children can then be slotted into the ShadowDOM, which is quite convenient.

-##  Limited support for Slotted content when not using ShadowDOM.[TODO]
+##  Limited support for Slotted content when not using ShadowDOM.

 It is unfortunate that use of slots is tightly coupled with ShadowDOM when it comes to native support.
-Vue.js appears to demonstrate that slot concept is useful beyond ShadowDOM support.
+Vue.js appears to demonstrate that the slot concept is useful beyond ShadowDOM support.

 TR supports limited slot support.
 For now the only support is this: